 Standard cranks are mounted on one end, giving them one-handed leverage that works well for high torque applications and fast operation.
 They are well suited for clamping, and can be removable.
 Shown here is our GN 471 series Aluminum Cranks with Revolving Handle.
 Other options for materials for cranks are zinc die-cast, steel, stainless steel, cast iron and various plastics (nylon, phenolic, technopolymer).

-Sometimes the application requires, for design or safety reasons, that the handle be retractable.
+Sometimes the application requires a retractable handle for design or safety reasons.
 An example is our GN 471.3 Aluminum Cranks with Retractable Handle.
 The handle firmly locks into position when folded or when in the operating position.
 We also offer styles where the handle fits neatly into a recess.

 The design of your machine may require a handle that is off-set, so that it clears obstructions when turned.
 Shown here is one of our DIN 468 series Off-Set Crank Handles.
 This cast iron crank is offered with a fixed or revolving handle, and round or square bore.

 The combination of a crank and a ratchet arm creates high torque.
 This mechanism also works well in a confined or limited space.
-The example I show here is our LR 318 series Steel Ratcheting Crank Handles.
+The example shown here is our LR 318 series Steel Ratcheting Crank Handles.

 A variation on the crank is the four-arm lever, which is really four cranks combined in one.
 This obviously increases its clamping capability.
 It also makes for good control with either one or two hands.
 Here you see our series GN 213 Four-Arm Turret Levers

 We close with a unique crank that was patented by J.W.
 Winco, our WRHC Nylon Plastic Retractable Hand Cranks with Revolving Handle.
 This crank was designed for use in any application requiring the complete crank handle to be folded out of the way